Meta-analysis of Bayesian analyses: Conclusion and future work

 In many fields, it has become common practice to store data sets in dedicated repositories to be reused for the benefit of the entire research community.
 Given the view taken in this work, that posterior distributions can be seen as a special kind of observational data, we believe that in many cases it would be equally beneficial to make full posterior distributions available for reuse.
 This would enable posteriors from potentially time-consuming and costly Bayesian analyses to be used as a basis for new studies.
 Indeed, even if the original data, the model and the code implementing it were available, reproducing posterior distributions could require a substantial computational effort.
-In addition to making posteriors publicly available, more research is needed on developing methods to make appropriate use of the information they provide.
+While in this work we have used posterior samples as a representation for study-specific posteriors, the optimal format for storing and sharing posterior distributions is a question for future research.
+In addition to ways of making posteriors publicly available, more research is needed on developing methods to make appropriate use of the information they provide.
 The current work is a first step in this direction and our hope is that it will inspire other researchers to make further advances to this end.

+Furthermore, we believe exploring MBA as a framework for Bayesian inference using uncertain evidence is a promising direction for future work.
+For instance, in the context of multiple imputations, MBA could be used to directly incorporate the posterior predictive distributions for the missing values as beliefs, avoiding repeated MCMC runs for multiple imputed datasets~\citep{Missing}.
+Given that MBA accommodates the combination of posteriors and point estimates in a single meta-analysis, another relevant direction for future work is to extend the analysis to these settings; however further research would be required for a careful study of the properties of such hybrid combinations of posteriors and point estimates.